ms85py/single_file_projects/README.md

 Most if not all of them stem from the Jetbrains Academy Python course, which I highly recommend.

-The projects have been (slightly) re-written so I won't have to be ashamed putting 'em github. :P
+The projects have been (slightly) re-written so I won't have to be ashamed putting 'em on github. :P

 If you want to see the full, unadultered versions including the learning process, head over to my gists, but be warned: it's 'global' hell: